 - 1. Design compensators to reduce steady state error and improve transient response - 2.
 Design using frequency domain and time domain techniques. - 3.
 Design in state space - 4.
 Implement the techniques to practical applications

-Course Outcomes: At the end of the semester the student would be able to
+Course Outcomes: On completion of the course, the student would be able to